michaelklishin/sous-chef/README.md

 Sous Chef intentionally focuses on automating away as many distractions as possible so you can focus on developing your Chef cookbooks.
 It does just one thing but does it well.

-## Dependencies

-Sous Chef uses [Vagrant](http://vagrantup.com) and thus relies on [Virtual Box](http://virtualbox.org) being installed.
-Note that you do not need to have Chef installed locally.
-It will only be run in a virtual machine.

 ## How it works

 With Sous Chef, you use Vagrant and a locally running VirtualBox VM to develop and test your cookbooks.
-Sous Chef can use any collection of
-cookbooks: [those we use for travis-ci.org](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base), cookbooks you are using for commercial projects, cookbooks from the official OpsCode repository or anything else.
+Sous Chef can use any collection of cookbooks: [those we use for travis-ci.org](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base), cookbooks you are using for commercial projects, cookbooks from the [official OpsCode repository](http://github.com/opscode/cookbooks) or anything else.

 With Sous Chef, you provision a locally running virtual machine managed by [Vagrant](http://vagrantup.com) in just one command.
 The process is set up to shorten the feedback loop: